-In early 2019, a structured incentive program based on quantifiable corporate and personal goals and objectives that are tied to the overall success of the Company and closely aligned with the Company's business strategy was established.
+In early 2020, a structured incentive program based on quantifiable corporate and personal goals and objectives that are tied to the overall success of the Company and closely aligned with the Company's business strategy was established.
 The Compensation Committee and the NEOs and other executive officers developed meaningful, yet attainable, targets for several key performance indicators, measured over a one year period.

-The Compensation Committee met in January 2019 to assess the Company's performance relative to such performance measures based upon financial and operating results for the year ended December 31, 2019.
+The Compensation Committee met in January 2020 to assess the Company's performance relative to such performance measures based upon financial and operating results for the year ended December 31, 2020.
 The results of that assessment are as follows:

-Key Performance Indicator Weighting Target Performance Exploration capital spent by partners 35% \$8 million \$19 million onal Projects staked/acquired 15% 10 15 Operationa New partnership agreements 20% 8 16 Cash expenditures (budgeted expenditures before recoveries) 7.5% Actual at or below budget at budget Financial Total budget (total budget including all recoveries) 7.5% Actual at or below budget at budget te sibility Health & Safety (Lost time accidents) 7.5% 0 0 Corporate Social Responsibility Social & Environmental 7.5% Board discretion Achieved
+Key Performance Indicator Weighting Target Performance Exceptional Performance Actual Performance Exploration capital spent by partners 35% \$8 million \$11 million \$16 million Operational Projects staked / acquired 15% 10 15 40 Ope New partnership agreements 20% 15 20 20 Financial Cash expenditures (budgeted expenditures before recoveries) 7.5% Actual at or below budget n/a Under budget Fina Total budget (total budget including all recoveries) 7.5% Actual at or below budget n/a at budget Environmental, Social & Governance Health & Safety (Lost time accidents) 7.5% 0 n/a No lost time accidents, physical injuries or auto accidents.
+Enviro Community Social Responsibility 7.5% Board discretion n/a Achieved

-Based on the scorecard outlined above, the Compensation Committee assessed the Company's overall corporate performance in 2019 at 143% of target.
+Based on the scorecard outlined above, the Compensation Committee assessed the Company's overall corporate performance in 2020 at 162% of target.
 These performance results were applied to the following short-term incentive targets to determine each executive's annual cash bonus: